extslayer/IndiaNow/README.md

 	•	Displays news articles with a title, description, image, source, and URL link.
 	•	Handles API errors gracefully by showing fallback messages.
 	•	Removes unwanted characters and gibberish from article titles and descriptions.
+	•	Uses the MVVM (Model-View-ViewModel) architecture for clean separation of concerns and easy-to-maintain code.
 	•	Refresh functionality to reload news data.

 Screenshots